Donald Trump’s Tariffs On China Are Paid By U.S. Consumers And Importers, Says Study

 Per The Inquisitr, Fox Business host Charles Payne used his recent appearance on America’s Newsroom to express his belief that Trump’s threat to add new tariffs to $300 billion more Chinese imports could cause a “global recession.”

-“It could, it could,” Payne said in response being asked if the tariffs could cause a recession, per Newsweek.
+“It could, it could,” Payne said in response after being asked if the tariffs could cause a recession, per Newsweek.
 “I mean, we’ll see.
 A lot of people are hoping that maybe the backchannels [between U.S. and Chinese negotiators] are being used right now.”

 A new study has confirmed that President Trump's claims about China paying for his tariff war are simply untrue https://t.co/YmBm51X4Ql